shaisachs/the-check/README.md

 The park two blocks away drew her like a magnet.
 Mostly because of the trees.
 One tree in particular.

 It wasn’t a big park, nor particularly lovely by any urban-planner standards.
 But Alma had found early on that she preferred it to the company courtyard with its carefully curated seating pods.
 The park had grass that sometimes grew unevenly, and trees that weren’t pruned to uniform silhouettes.
 It had birds that did not respect boundaries.
-And it had the seventh tree - the one slightly off-center from the path, with a canopy wide enough to subdue even the sharpest midday sun.
+And it had the fifth tree - the one slightly off-center from the path, with a canopy wide enough to subdue even the sharpest midday sun.

 She crossed the street toward it.

+***

 Mathi reached the tree first.
 He could feel the ground soften beneath his steps as he approached.
 This tree was an old companion of his midday escapes.